PeterHickman/deepfake_voices_from_youtube/README.md

 ## Issues

 One thing that I have noted, in the admittedly limited examples I have, is that the utterance taken from the transcript and the portion of the wav file that relates to it start to become out of sync as time progresses.
-After about 100 utterances entire words can be missing from the wav file compared to the transcript
+Beyond 100 utterances entire words can be missing from the wav file compared to the transcript

-Perhaps cutting off after 100 utterances might improve the quality but somehow it worked regardless.
+Perhaps cutting off after 100 utterances might improve the quality but it worked regardless.
 Ah the mysteries of AI :)